 The TPO expires upon completion of the court case.
 If convicted, the judge might order the defendant to stay away from the victim.
 The victim can file for a Civil Protection Order at this time.
 These orders last for up to five years and violation of the order is a crime.
 With so much on the line, it is important to speak with a knowledgeable attorney who can protect your rights and access to property and children.

-Discuss Your Case With Our Cincinnati Criminal Defense Attorneys
+Discuss Your Case With Our Cincinnati Domestic Violence Attorneys

 Domestic violence is considered a serious offense.
 Due to the long-lasting ramifications of a conviction, it is important to discuss your case with our experienced and knowledgeable criminal defense attorneys who understand the complexities of domestic violence law and will fight on your behalf.
 Steven R. Adams is a former prosecutor who has been named to the 2016 Best Lawyers in America® list by U.S. News and World Report.
 He and our entire legal team have the experience to handle the complexities of domestic violence cases – and we’re ready to see how we can help you.